conversationai/perspectiveapi/api_reference.md

 ## API client libraries

-Since the API isn't yet fully public, there aren't ready-made client libraries.
-However, you can effectively generate one at runtime with the [Google API Client Libraries](https://developers.google.com/api-client-library/).
+You can generate API client libraries using the [Google API Client Libraries](https://developers.google.com/api-client-library/).
 The API Client Libraries have been released for many languages.
 Here, we walk through a few versions.